gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

   * `error` *Object* See [Error handling](#error-handling).
   * `reply` *Object* An object returned as a response to the *instance parameters* request.

-SBF performs no additional processing for this operation.
+SBF performs no additional processing for this operation, except for [IAS as credentials provider](#ias), where the request is proxied to the IAS Broker.

 **Note:** Make sure to set the `instances_retrievable` property in the broker catalog to `true`.